SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             marks:
               -
                 type: lead
             text: 'Workshop decisions were sent out to aspiring presenters on Monday, June 27.
-Check your email or login to view the status of your submission, and confirm your presentation by July 11. '
+Check your email or login to view the status of your submission.
+Presenters were asked to confirm their sessions by July 11.'
       -
         type: set
         attrs: